kimnivore/node-db3-project/README.md

 (Write the queries inside `./queries.sql` under the corresponding comment)

 - Display the ProductName and CategoryName for all products in the database.
 Returns 77 records.

+select p.productname from product as p join category as c on p.categoryid = c.id;

 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.

+SELECT o.id, s.companyname from order as o
+JOIN shipper as s on o.shipvia = s.id
+where o.orderdate < 2012-08-09;

 - Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
 Returns 3 records.

+select p.productname, o.quantity from orderdetail as o join product as p on o.productid = p.id
+where OrderId = 10251
+order by p.productname;

 - Display the OrderID, customer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
 Returns 16,789 records.

+select o.orderid, c.companyname, e.lastname from order as o
+join customer as c on c.id = o.customerid
+join employee as e on e.id = o.employeeid;

 ## Task 4: Stretch Problems

 In [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top):

 - Find the number of shipments by each shipper.

+SELECT COUNT(*) FROM ORDERS
+GROUP BY SHIPPERID;

 - Find the top 5 best performing employees measured in number of orders.

+SELECT COUNT(*) FROM ORDERS
+GROUP BY EMPLOYEEID
+ORDER BY COUNT(*) DESC
+LIMIT 5;

 - Find the top 5 best performing employees measured in revenue.

 - Find the category that brings in the least revenue.
 - Find the customer country with the most orders.
 - Find the shipper that moves the most cheese measured in units.